nikloynes/economist_poll_aggregator/README.md

 The core functionality (retrieving polling data, aggregating it, storing it into csvs) is easily run through the script `get_polls_aggregate.py`.
 You can customise the behaviour of this script, and also run the underlying functions in an interactive session with heavy customisability.

+I extensively tested this code on MacOS 12.4, Ubuntu 22.04 and Windows 10, using various Python versions from 3.10 through to 3.11.5.
+If you face any problems, I recommend trying with 3.11.5 in a virtualenv.

 ### Prerequesites
 - This program was written in Python 3.11.5.
 You will need to make sure you have **Python 3.10** (or higher) installed on your machine for it to work.
 If you don't have Python installed, you can download it [here](https://www.python.org/downloads/).
 - You don't *need* to do this, but it's advisable to run the code in a **virtual environment**: